FREQUENTLY ASKED QUESTIONS

 How does the primary contact create a new account in Submittable?

 A new Submittable account may be created any time here.
-Emails may be used only once.
+Emails may be used only once to create a Submittable account.
 MAP staff will remove multiple applications for the same project.
 Please be sure that project’s creative team does not initiate more than one application.

 What is an applicant organization?